johnkeithwood/blackbelt-aks-hackfest/labs/day1-labs/02-dockerize-apps.md

 ### Create Azure Container Registry instance

-1. In the browser, sign in to the Azure portal at https://portal.azure.com.
-Your Azure login ID will look something like `odl_user_9294@gbbossteamoutlook.onmicrosoft.com`
+1. In the browser, sign in to the Azure portal at https://portal.azure.com with your account associated with your Azure subscription.
 2. Click "Create a resource" and select "Azure Container Registry"
 3. Provide a name for your registry (this must be unique)
 4. Use the existing Resource Group